-This commentary calls for an expanded view of objective and perceived food access to gain a more complete and accurate result from policies.
-To achieve this goal, the term access is broken into five categories: acceptability, accessibility, accommodation, affordability, and availability.
+This commentary calls for a combined objective and perceived view of food access to gain a more complete and accurate result from policies.
+The term access is broken into five categories to achieve this goal: acceptability, accessibility, accommodation, affordability, and availability.